ZilliqaDuke/ZilChessDividends/README.md

 ## Requirements
 * ViewBlock API key stored in the .env file as APIKEY_VIEWBLOCK=xxxxxxxxxx
-* nodeJS installed on the project directory
+* nodeJS installed in the project directory